hta218/leohuynh.dev/README.md

 gifs from [GIPHY](https://giphy.com/).
 and illustrations are from [Storyset](https://storyset.com/).

-Thanks for the free resources <Twemoji emoji="folded-hands" />
+Thanks for the free resources 🙏

 ---